The Warmth That Binds Us – Concept Paper

 Why should the project be realized?

-In a time of political division, cultural fragmentation, and technological acceleration, this project critically engages with the human condition in the context of a (post-)digital era.
-It represents a search for transcultural reflection and transgenerational healing, for warmth and connection.
+In a time of political division, cultural fragmentation, and technological acceleration, this project critically examines human coexistence in a (post-)migrant society.
+It seeks to foster transcultural reflection and transgenerational healing—a search for interpersonal warmth and connection.

 Hojin Kang (*1986, lives and works in Berlin) is a german-korean conceptual artist and designer.
 In his practice he deals with our presence in a (post-)digital era, where technological acceleration is juxtaposed with our physicality and mental state.